hlor/Hlor-Token-Smart-Contract/README.md

-Hlor Token is a ERC-20 Token on the Ethereum Blockchain as a decentralized solution.
+Hlor Token is ERC-20 Token on the Ethereum Blockchain as a decentralized solution.

 Later, Hlor Tokens on Ethereum will be converted to native Hlor Coins on the Hlor Blockchain.